exec-helper/source/src/plugins/docs/exec-helper-plugins-command-line-command.md

 \brief An overview of the command-line-command plugin configuration settings

 # DESCRIPTION
-The command-line-command is used for executing arbitrary command lines.
+The command-line-command plugin is used for executing arbitrary command lines.
 This plugin can be used for constructing the command line for commands that do not have a corresponding plugin available.

 # MANDATORY SETTINGS
 The configuration of the command-line-command must contain the following settings: